dhananjayvarmag/Retail-Banking-System/README.md

 Team Size: 4 ( Myself Dhananjay G, Krishna M, Tejas K N, Harish G).
 We implemented this project as a proof of concept (POC) during our time at Cognizant, with the primary goal of learning Spring Boot and Java API development.
 This POC allowed us to explore key functionalities of a retail banking system while gaining hands-on experience with backend technologies.

-**Language and Frameworks:** Java, Angular, Spring Boot, Spring JPA, Microservices, Maven, Swagger, JWT Authentication
+**Language and Frameworks:** Java, Angular, Spring Boot, Spring JPA, Microservices, Maven, MySQL, Swagger, JWT Authentication